 Leadership Overview

-The Office of the Director of National Intelligence has 10 executives leading key functions including technology, operations, and financial oversight.
+The Office of the Director of National Intelligence has 10 executives leading key functions including finance, technology, and operations.

 Driven by a commitment to national security, Office of the Director of National Intelligence integrates intelligence across the U.S. Intelligence Community, enhancing analysis and collaboration while upholding civil liberties and privacy protections.